 - A fingerprint is merely an identifier based on a Message Authentication Code (MAC).
 It cannot be reverse engineered to decode a user’s bank account and routing number.
 Since it is only an identifier, we’re keeping sensitive banking information out of the fingerprint.

-- By passing this fingerprint back to our partners, we’re empowering them.
+- By passing this fingerprint back to our customers, we’re empowering them.
 They can run any number of tests on their own internal data using fingerprints without needing to rely on Dwolla’s development to identify those bad actors.

 Understanding by example